apurvagyan/hci-mental-health-proj/README.md

 ## Installing dependencies and running the project

-To install any dependencies, run npm install in the terminal
+To install any dependencies, run npm install in the terminal.

-To run the project, run npm start in the terminal
+To run the project, run npm start in the terminal.

+These instructions are included in the run.sh file.
+The app is deployed to the localhost link in our web file.

 ## Problem Space